BCStudentSoftwareDevTeam/documentation/database.md

 If you have root access to your computer but do not have the mysql root password anymore, you can reset it.

 1. Stop your running mysql server with `systemctl stop mysql`.
-2. Create missing directory, fix permisisons: `mkdir /var/run/mysqld; chown mysql:adm /var/run/mysqld`
+2. Create missing directory, fix permissions: `mkdir /var/run/mysqld; chown mysql:adm /var/run/mysqld`
 3. Switch to the mysql user: `su - mysql -s /bin/bash`
 4. Start the server in safe mode: `mysqld_safe --skip-grant-tables --skip-networking &`
 5. Connect to the server with `mysql -u root`.
 6. Reset the password:

 At the mysql prompt:

     mysql> use mysql;